karimzakir02/Sales-Toronto/README.md

 To solve these issues, I wrote the `requests_webscrapers` package.
 Instead of sending GET requests to the flyer webpages, these webscrapers send GET/POST requests directly to the API that the store webpages work with and processes their responses.
 With this package, I pretty much removed the 'middle-men' that were the flyer pages and started directly working with the API's.

+### Is there any missing data?
+Unfortunately, yes.
+There's missing data in the `package_size` column for FreshCo items, since there's unfortunately no obvious to currently retrieve that information.
+This is denoted by "None" in the column.
+Additionally, some items from Metro and FreshCo will have missing data in their `old_price` column; it is difficult to retrieve the old price of items from those two chains, since they are not always included in the response.
+You can see my solution to these problems in the code.
+Despite these solutions, there will still be some missing data here and there, although most of the data is fully intact.

 ## Future Development Plans
 - Add a dashboard to display analysis based on the data
 - Add more supermarket chains